DIY Home Renovation Tips for Maximising Value

 6. Strategically Transform the Kitchen

-Because we all know that the kitchen can quickly gobble up even the biggest of renovation budgets, it’s best to be highly calculated when tackling this space.
-You want to maximise your home’s value, and also get the most from your kitchen reno budget — so here’s what you’ll need to do:
+Because we all know that the kitchen can quickly gobble up even the biggest renovation budgets, it’s best to be highly calculated when tackling this space.
+You want to maximise your home’s value and also get the most from your kitchen reno budget — so here’s what you’ll need to do:

 • Change Cabinet Handles